|July 10, 2017||09:00 (EST)||1||$695.00||Register|

-To begin, participants will receive a checklist that will give them a framework for planning an effective meeting.
-Participants will also discuss types of meetings, who should attend meetings, and alternatives to hold a meeting.
+- Participants will receive a checklist that will give them a framework for planning an effective meeting

 The Best and the Worst of Meetings

-Participants will work in small groups to identify the characteristics of well-run meetings and poorly run meetings.
+- Work in small groups to identify the characteristics of well-run meetings and poorly run meetings

 Holding Productive Meetings

-During this session, participants will explore the keys to productive meetings through large group discussion and a case study.
+- Explore the keys to productive meetings through large group discussion and a case study

 Preparing for Meetings

-This session will educate participants about the importance of agendas.
-Participants will also take part in a small group activity to reinforce the concepts.
+- Participants will also take part in a small group activity to reinforce the concepts

 Setting the Place

-During this session, participants will look at some things to consider when choosing the location and physical setup for the meeting.
+- Some things to consider when choosing the location and physical setup for the meeting

 Leading a Meeting